Of Commerce, Counsel & the Coin

 American Empire

-Bretton Woods installed the dollar in the world's accounts.
-Nixon, in a single August evening, severed it from gold.
-The petrodollar manufactured the demand the metal had once supplied; the Navy patrolled the choke points; the Fed printed the collateral.
-For half a century, the bargain held.
+Bretton Woods installed the dollar in the world’s accounts, and Nixon, in a single August evening, severed it from gold.
+The petrodollar then manufactured the demand the metal had once supplied, while the Navy patrolled the choke points and the Fed printed the collateral, a bargain that held for half a century.

 2026 onward